2.8 Tokio

 Deno's usage

-1. Creating Green Threads for Asynchronous Operations: Deno employs tokio to generate green threads, which are specialized threads that handle asynchronous operations efficiently.
-These threads can perform tasks concurrently without the need for traditional multithreading complexities.
-This approach enhances Deno's ability to manage multiple asynchronous tasks smoothly.
+1. Creating green threads for asynchronous operations: Deno uses Tokio to create green threads, specialized threads that handle asynchronous operations efficiently.
+These threads enable concurrent task execution without the complexities of traditional multithreading, enhancing Deno's ability to manage multiple asynchronous tasks smoothly.

-In this excerpt, Deno's integration with tokio shines through the op_connect function, showcasing how Deno capitalizes on tokio's capabilities to manage asynchronous operations efficiently, especially in scenarios involving TCP connections.
-This collaboration enables Deno to provide a robust and performant environment for handling various network-related tasks.
+The highlighted op_connect function demonstrates how Deno utilizes Tokio's capabilities to manage asynchronous operations efficiently, particularly in establishing TCP connections.
+This integration enables Deno to provide a robust and performant environment for handling various network-related tasks.

 pub async fn op_net_connect_tcp<NP>(